 During lunch sessions, you might also stumble upon many stalls selling Naan roti and many strange looking gravies.
 These gravies would have potatoes, seasonal vegetables in the name of mixed vegetables, Paneer cubes submerged.
 I have had my fare share of gravies while in Salt lake sector five.
 I never became a fan!
 I would rather go with the Khichdi at Chitto Babur Dokan.
 Chole Bhature is still a better choice if you have to go with one such stall.

 People changed.
 Places were renamed.
-Yet, air at Decker’s Lane is heavy with history.
+Yet, air at Dacre’s Lane is heavy with history.